nus-apr/auto-code-rover/README.md

 > 3. If your setup is ollama in host + ACR in its container, we recommend installing [Docker Desktop](https://docs.docker.com/desktop/) on the host, in addition to the [Docker Engine](https://docs.docker.com/engine/).
 >     - Docker Desktop contains Docker Engine, and also has a virtual machine which makes it easier to access the host ports from within a container.
 With Docker Desktop, this setup will work without additional effort.
 >     - When the docker installation is only Docker Engine, you may need to add either `--net=host` or `--add-host host.docker.internal=host-gateway` to the `docker run` command when starting the ACR container, so that ACR can communicate with the ollama server on the host machine.
+> If you encounter any issue in the tool or experiment, you can contact us via email at info@autocoderover.dev, or through our [discord server](https://discord.com/invite/ScXsdE49JY).

 ## Experiment Replication